 The use a of a Stackable Sponge Filter (pictured to the upper left) in an established aquarium can then provide a second (or 3rd if 3 are "stacked") sponge for seeding another aquarium you may be starting (or exchanging with a friend or local aquarium store).

-When your Sponge Filter is attached to an air pump, the rising column of air in the tube pulls water with it.
+When your Sponge Filter is attached to an air pump, the rising column of air bubbles in the tube pulls water with it.
+The bubbles rise because they are buoyant and the water is pulled along behind them.
 A larger diameter lift tube allows for a higher flow rate (this is where Hydro Sponge filters excel).

 You can measure the water flow (which can be useful to know) by slightly tilting the filter with the top of the outflow just above the aquarium water line and timing the fill rate into a pitcher or gallon jug.
 If it fills the jug in 30 seconds, you multiply 2 times per minute times 60 or 120 gallons per hour.

 You can also add an air stone or air diffuser to the end of your tubing in the outflow tube to produce more bubbles and more lift.

 Click on picture to the left to enlarge

 Here is a video comparing the use of an air diffuser and standard air stone:

 How to Determine Water Flow when an Air Pump is Used to Power your Sponge Filter: